15 Bodybuilding Breakfast Ideas (For Bulking or Cutting)

 A study showed that when supplementing with omega-3, medical students decreased their anxiety levels by 20%.

-An increase in stress leads to higher cortisol levels, which means that it can affect protein and carb metabolism, generating weaker muscle.
 Thus, if you are in a stressful situation and want a way to preserve your muscles, adding chia seeds (or any other omega-3 sources) can help decrease stress in your body.

 Calories and Macros